 You can also take a virtual campus tour to get a sense of what Ball State and Muncie are like without leaving home.

 First-Year Applications are Due

-The deadline for Fall first-year applications to Ball State University is Aug 10.
+The deadline for Fall first-year applications to Ball State is Mar 14.

-The deadline for Fall transfer applications to Ball State University is Continuous processing.
+The deadline for Fall transfer applications to Ball State is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs